Sam Houston

-Samuel Houston (/ˈhjuːstən/, HEW-stən; March 2, 1793 – July 26, 1863) was an American and Texan general and statesman who played an important role in the Texas Revolution.
+Samuel Houston (/ˈhjuːstən/, HEW-stən; March 2, 1793 – July 26, 1863) was an American general and statesman who played a prominent role in the Texas Revolution.
 He served as the first and third president of the Republic of Texas and was one of the first two individuals to represent Texas in the United States Senate.
-He also served as the sixth governor of Tennessee and the seventh governor of Texas, the only individual to be elected governor of two different states in the United States.
+He also served as the sixth governor of Tennessee and the seventh governor of Texas.
+Houston is the only individual to be elected governor of two different US states.

-Born in Rockbridge County, Virginia, Houston and his family migrated to Maryville, Tennessee, when Houston was a teenager.
-Houston later ran away from home and spent about three years living with the Cherokee, becoming known as Raven.
-He served under General Andrew Jackson in the War of 1812, and after the war, he presided over the removal of many Cherokee from Tennessee.
-With the support of Jackson and others, Houston won election to the United States House of Representatives in 1823.
-He strongly supported Jackson's presidential candidacies, and in 1827, Houston was elected as the governor of Tennessee.
-In 1829, after divorcing his first wife, Houston resigned from office, and moved to Arkansas Territory.
+Born in Rockbridge County, Virginia, Houston and his family relocated to Maryville, Tennessee, while he was a teenager.
+Houston later ran away from home, spending about three years living with the Cherokee, becoming known as "Raven".
+He served under General Andrew Jackson in the War of 1812; afterwards, he was appointed as a sub-agent to oversee the removal of the Cherokee from Tennessee into Arkansas Territory in 1818.
+With the support of Jackson, among others, Houston won election to the United States House of Representatives in 1823.
+He strongly supported Jackson's presidential candidacies and, in 1827, Houston was elected as the governor of Tennessee.
+In 1829, after divorcing his first wife, Houston resigned from office, and moved to the Arkansas Territory to live with the Cherokee once more.

 Houston settled in Texas in 1832.
 After the Battle of Gonzales, he helped organize Texas's provisional government and was selected as the top-ranking official in the Texian Army.
-He led the Texan Army to victory at the Battle of San Jacinto, the decisive battle in Texas's war for independence against Mexico.
-After the war, Houston won election in the 1836 Texas presidential election.
-He left office due to term limits in 1838 but won election to another term in the 1841 Texas presidential election.
-Houston played a key role in the annexation of Texas by the United States in 1845, and in 1846, he was elected to represent Texas in the United States Senate.
+He led the Texian Army to victory at the Battle of San Jacinto, the decisive battle in Texas's war for independence against Mexico.
+After the war, Houston won the 1836 Texan presidential election.
+He left office due to term limits in 1838, but won another term in the 1841 Texas presidential election.
+Houston played a key role in the annexation of Texas by the United States in 1845 and, in 1846, was elected to represent Texas in the United States Senate.
 He joined the Democratic Party and supported President James K. Polk's prosecution of the Mexican–American War.